Bukola-858/Palmora-Group-Analysis-/README.md

 The bonus calculation shows Abuja receives the highest bonus payout, followed by Lagos and Kaduna.
 This distribution should be reviewed for equity across regions.

+## Conclusion
 This analysis provides Palmoria Group with actionable insights to address gender inequality and improve their compensation practices.
+This project demonstrates how **data-driven HR analytics** can uncover systemic biases and guide evidence-based decision-making.
+Palmoria Group now has a **clear action plan** to address gender inequality, ensuring a **fairer, more equitable workplace** for all employees.

+### **Tools & Techniques Used**
+📌 **Excel**

+📌 **Statistical Analysis**